-The goal with this isn't to hurt them - it is to make them question the friendship.
-Delivered occasionally, these compliments will arouse great confusion in them.
-Something will seem off but they'll never suspect that you're phasing them out (because you're being actively flattering!).
+The goal with this isn't to hurt them - it is to make them question the friendship and your level of shared intimacy.
+Delivered occasionally, these compliments will inspire a sense of great confusion in them.
+Something will seem wrong, but they'll never suspect that you're phasing them out (because you're being actively flattering!).
 Just take care not to sound cutting or snide.

 4. Become Genuinely Busy Doing Things They Don't Do

 As well as employing effective strategies to make your interactions seem less friendly, you need to physically distance yourself too.
 By getting involved in activities that they dislike and associating with different people, you are taking small steps in the direction of creating a new life for yourself that doesn't include this person.